 Informed by the experience and insights of B&D's full-service OSHA and state OSHA practice, the webinar series provides practical knowledge to help corporate legal and EHS staff ensure that their employers comply with applicable occupational safety and health requirements and are prepared to defend allegations that compliance was inadequate.
 B&D's panel of speakers will examine important individual OSHA standards, rulemaking developments, and similarities and differences among state and federal worker safety requirements while sharing key takeaways and best practices for employers.

 There is no charge to attend the webinar series, but advance registration is required.
 This series is intended for in-house counsel, EH&S professionals, and business leaders at companies, municipalities, and trade associations.
 If you would like to request an invitation, or if you have any questions, please contact Alexa Curto, [email protected].

 Scheduling Conflict?
 Register for each webinar of interest to receive a copy of the recording via email.
-CLE credit will be available for each session.
+CLE credit will be available for each live session.
 We will apply for credit in states requested during registration.

 Injury and Illness Recordkeeping